 A Quote from Dr. Cowan's Paper

-Dr. Cowan repeatedly shows me a lack of respect by referring to me as "Slick" and not "Mr. Slick" four times in the second paragraph quoted above.
+Dr. Cowan repeatedly shows me a lack of respect by referring to me as "Slick," not "Mr. Slick," four times in the second paragraph quoted above.
 Whether or not I am degreed (I have a Masters of Divinity), a teacher, a mechanic, or a janitor, should make no difference.
-Basic courtesy is certainly something that should be shown to anyone even someone with whom he disagrees.
+Basic courtesy is certainly something that should be shown to anyone, even someone with whom he disagrees.